 - August/Sprinkle When the Sun Don’t Shine/Water Conservation (pdf)

 - December/Salt Less/River Friendly Snow Removal (pdf)

-H2O Heroes Page, www.hrwc.org/h2oheroes — The published URL for HRWC’s Take Action pages with homeowner tips and tools.
+H2O Heroes Page, www.hrwc.org/h2oheroes — Content from this published site now housed in HRWC’s Take Action pages with homeowner tips and tools.

 2016 Watershed Community Calendar